Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

   "0xb89b...4a0b"]
 ```

-List of validator public keys used by an external signer (for example Eth2Signer).
+List of validator public keys used by an external signer (for example, Eth2Signer).

 ### validators-external-signer-timeout